dantoso/HowMusicWorks/README.md

 Hey there!
 This is the project I've submmited to WWDC 2022 and got **approved** (hehe), it's a very short app, but it was a very big challenge for me to make it and I'm very proud of it.

-The goal of my app is to show you how music works in a fundamental level, how sound waves make us feel things
+The goal of my app is to show you how music works in a fundamental level, **how sound waves make us feel things.**

 ## How to run it?